 John 14:6; Acts 1:9-11; 1 Timothy 2:5; Hebrews 7:23-25; Romans 8:34

-Man was created in the image of God, with free will and the freedom of choice.
+The Man was created in the image of God, with free will and the freedom of choice.
 He used this choice to sin and disobey God.
-This brought upon all people the curse of sin and death, which also brought divine condemnation.
+This brought upon all people the curse of sin and death, which also brought divine condemnation and a curse upon the earth.

 Genesis 1:26-3:24; Romans 5:12,15-19; Colossians 1:21; Romans 3:23

-Man's nature is corrupted, and full of sin.
-It is therefore, totally impossible to please God without being born again and regenerated by the Holy Spirit.
+Man's nature is fallen and corrupted.
+It is, therefore, totally impossible to please God without being born again and regenerated by the Holy Spirit.

 Ephesians 2:1-3; John 3:1-8; 6:44,65; 1 Corinthians 2:14; 12:3; Acts 16:14; Titus 3:5